mc-0bit/cat-says-no/README.md

 # CAT-says-no

-Get alerts if the website you are browsing may be linked to an entry on the Consumer Action Taskforce

 CAT-says-no is a browser extension that alerts you if the website you're currently visiting may be linked to an article on the Consumer Action Taskforce Wiki.
 It provides a plugin system that allows the community to extend the supported websites and search logic.

 ## Features